 "reg_resp" is a literal string identifying it as a registration response.

-6.4.5 Request/Response Message Flow
+6.4.5 Request/Response Message Flow (Mca or Mcc)

 Figure 6.4.5-1: Initiating Process in MQTT binding

 In the MQTT protocol, each client shall subscribe to the MQTT server to receive messages.
 As shown in figure 6.4.5-1, the AE or CSE initiates the MQTT binding process by trying to connect to the MQTT server, as described in clause 6.3.